hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf.md

   deserialization (when user click on 'import').
 This is problematic as Galaxy native workflow may use yaml too in the future.

-## DEMO server
+## Demo server

-The DEMO server contains all the modifications described in this document and can successfully import and run the following workflow: https://github.com/hmenager/workflow-is-cwl/workflows/cmsearch-multimodel-wf.cwl
+The Demo server contains all the modifications described in this document and can successfully import and run the following workflow: https://github.com/hmenager/workflow-is-cwl/workflows/cmsearch-multimodel-wf.cwl